mirage/capnp-rpc/README.md

 ### Status

-The library been only lightly used in real systems, but has unit tests and AFL fuzz tests that cover most of the core logic.
+The library has been only lightly used in real systems, but has unit tests and AFL fuzz tests that cover most of the core logic.

 All level 1 features are implemented.